 Eric Fry

-Eric J. Fry has been a specialist in international equities for nearly two decades.
+Eric J. Fry has been a specialist in international equities for nearly three decades.
 He was a professional portfolio manager for more than 10 years, specializing in international investment strategies and short-selling.

 Following his success in professional money management, Eric joined the Wall Street-based publishing operations of James Grant, editor of the prestigious Grant’s Interest Rate Observer.
 Working alongside Grant, Eric produced Grant’s International and Apogee Research, research products geared for professional money managers.